francishemingway/unofficial-superset-tutorial/tutorial.rst

 - The traveller's department.
 For the purposes of this tutorial the names of the departments have been renamed Orange, Yellow and Purple.
-- The cost of the ticket
+- The cost of the ticket.
-- The travel class (Economy, Premium Economy, Business and First Class)
+- The travel class (Economy, Premium Economy, Business and First Class).
 - Whether the ticket was a single or return.
-- The date of travel
+- The date of travel.
-- Information about the origin and destination
+- Information about the origin and destination.
 - The distance between the origin and destination, in km.

 Obtaining and loading the data
 ==============================

-The data for this tutorial can be found `on Github
+Download the data for this tutorial to your computer from `Github
 <https://github.com/francishemingway/unofficial-superset-tutorial/blob/master/tutorial_flights.csv>`_.

 In the top menu, select **Sources > Upload a CSV**.